Live Chat Now

 5 min read

 Accounting is a diverse, engaging and continuously growing field.
-In fact, according to the Bureau of Labor Statistics (BLS) an estimated 1.39 million workers are employed in accounting and auditing.
-Additionally, projections indicate that the field will grow on a national level by 135,000 jobs each year between 2020 and 20301.
-Let’s take a look at this exciting industry as we dive into some of the accounting careers you can pursue in today’s business world.
+In fact, according to the Bureau of Labor Statistics (BLS) an estimated 1.53 million workers were employed as accountants and auditors in 2022.
+Additionally, projections indicate that the field will grow on a national level over the next decade by 126,500 jobs each year between 2022 and 20321.
+Growth projected on a national level.
+Local growth will vary by location.
+BLS projections are not specific to DeVry University students or graduates and may include earners at all stages of their career and not just entry level.

-Professionals in accounting careers can oversee different aspects of the day-to-day financial management of public companies, private firms, government agencies and nonprofit organizations.
+Professionals in accounting careers can oversee different aspects of the day-to-day financial management and transactions of public companies, private firms, government agencies and nonprofit organizations.
 Typical roles might include tax preparation, bookkeeping, payroll, corporate accounting and consultancy.
 Virtually every company and industry leverages accounting professionals to keep their budgets, planning and payroll on track, making this a field that can offer a wide array of opportunity in different niche areas.

 Common Accountant Roles and Responsibilities